The Königssee lake is known as the most beautiful lake in Germany with its emerald shine and mountains surrounding the lake.

-You can visit the Baroque church in St.Bartholomä, visit the national park information points, take a relaxing walk on the banks of the lake and through the forest, or go for a swim.
+You can visit the Baroque church of St.Bartholomä, eat in the restaurant and former hunting lodge next to the church, visit the national park information points, take a relaxing walk on the banks of the lake and through the forest, or go for a swim.

 Another idea is to hike up the trail to the Eiskapelle, which is a chapel in ice (even in summer, although climate change is at work).

-The hike to the Eiskapelle can take somewhere between 1 to 1 1/2 hours to get there and you get a lovely view.
+The hike to the ice chapel can take somewhere between 1 and 1 1/2 hours to get there, and you get a lovely view from there.

 🌅 Salet and Lake Obersee

-The Salet stop is great for all those who want to go hiking or those who want a more quiet but hypernatural environment.
+The Salet stop is great for all those who want to go hiking or those who want a more quiet but natural environment.